About the Study

 - Folliculitis (looks like swollen pimple with a hair in the center)

-The skin lesions develop as a result of inflammation and infection of sweat glands and first present as pea- to marble-sized lumps under the skin that can be painful and tend to enlarge and drain pus.
+The skin lesions first present as pea- to marble-sized lumps under the skin that can be painful and tend to enlarge and drain pus.
 They usually occur where skin rubs together, such as in the armpits, groin, and buttocks.

 If HS worsens, the pimple-like bumps can grow deep into the skin and become painful.
 They can rupture, leaking bloodstained pus onto clothing.
 This fluid often has a foul odor.
 As the deep bumps heal, scars can form.
 Some people develop tunnel-like tracts under their skin.
 As the skin continues to heal and scar, the scars thicken.
 When thick scars form in the underarm, moving the arm can be difficult.
 Thick scars in the groin area can make walking difficult.